Beautiful Edible Houseplants to Grow for Food and Decor

 Grow Bay Laurel Trees Indoors

 Though many culinary herbs have difficulty growing indoors, bay Laurus nobilis trees are not one of them.
 A good friend of mine has a beautiful indoor bay laurel that has to be fifteen years old now.
-It lives by a sunny sliding door and doesn’t need any special care other than a light pruning to keep it below five feet tall, and repotting every few years.
+It lives by a sunny sliding door and doesn’t need any special care other than light pruning to keep it below five feet tall and repotting every few years.
 It even enjoys being a little root-bound.
-Although larger bays can be expensive, you can often find smaller, houseplant-sized trees, available through nurseries and garden centers.
+Although larger bays can be expensive, you can often find smaller, houseplant-sized trees available through nurseries and garden centers.

 Purple Shamrock

 Purple Shamrock Oxalis triangularis is a vibrant purple plant that grows well both outdoors in well-drained soil and indoors as an edible houseplant.
 The leaves taste the same as wood sorrel or French sorrel and have a citrusy flavor thanks to oxalic acid.
-On an aside, it tastes very similar to the petals of tuberous begonias too!
-Keep this beautiful and tasty plant out of reach of pets though, since it’s toxic to both cats and dogs.

 Aloe vera as an Edible Houseplant

-Aloes are commonly grown as houseplants and can do so well indoors that they produce dozens of pups.
-You might also know them as a great way to treat sunburns!
-Did you know that you can eat the gel inside aloe vera leaves too?
-It has a mild and crunchy flavor and you can put it into everything from smoothies to salsa.
-It needs to be prepared correctly if you do eat it though — the skin and the layer between the skin and the inner gel need to be completely removed.
-The layer between the skin and the edible aloe vera gel contains latex which is a laxative and can make you sick.
+It has a mild, crunchy flavor, and you can add it to everything from smoothies to salsa.
+It needs to be prepared correctly if you do eat it, though—the skin and the layer between the skin and the inner gel must be completely removed.
+The layer between the skin and the edible aloe vera gel contains latex, which is a laxative and can make you sick.

 Grow Tomatoes Indoors

 Most people who grow tomatoes think of them as outdoor plants.
 However, in places like the United Kingdom, tomatoes are commonly grown indoors.
 You can grow both determinate and indeterminate types, but do consider that the latter will need supports.
-They’ll also need bright sunny rooms such as conservatories, and it helps to grow them near windows that can be opened.
-If pollinators can make their way in to help pollinate their yellow flowers you can be rewarded with bumper indoor harvests.
-Otherwise, pollinate the flowers with a paintbrush.
-Tomatoes can be grown as annual summer crops indoors but can survive with winter providing you give it supplemental light.
+They’ll also need bright sunny rooms, such as conservatories, and it helps to grow them near windows that can be opened.

 Grow Avocado Trees Inside